The crisis at the Lagos State University (LASU) has taken a turn for the

 The management has on March 16 announced the closure of the institution for “election recess” before the 2015 general elections.

-with the conclusion of the elections, a date for resumption is yet to
+But, with the conclusion of the elections, a date for resumption is yet to be announced, a development that does not seat well with the students.

 They have staged several protests and the President of the Student Union Government (SUG), Wasiu Adeyemi, last week in Abuja, said the student can no more bear to stay at home.